Murz-Drupal/Drupal-Opentelemetry/README.md

 The module requires PHP at least 8.0, and depends on OpenTelemetry-PHP library.

-For advanced features it requires Drupal Core 10.1.x where the patch from the issue https://www.drupal.org/project/drupal/issues/3313355 is already commited or applied manually.
+For advanced features it requires Drupal Core 10.1.x where the patch from the issue https://www.drupal.org/project/drupal/issues/3313355 is already committed or applied manually.

 Also, to use [OpenTelemetry auto-instrumentation](https://github.com/open-telemetry/opentelemetry-php-instrumentation)